nborrmann/jodel_api/README.rst

 Error Codes
 ~~~~~~~~~~~

+-  **403 "Access Denied"**: Your IP is banned accross endpoints,
+   just read-only endpoints still work.
+Effective for 24 hours.
 -  **429 "Too Many Requests"**: Your IP is rate-limited.
+Applies only
+   to one specific endpoint.
 -  **477 "Signed Request Expected"**: This library should handle request
    signing.
-If this happens on the latest version of ``jodel_api`` there
+Make sure to upgrade to the latest version of ``jodel_api``,
-   is a bug in this library.
-Please open an issue.
+   as the signing key changes every few weeks.
 -  **478 "Account not verified"**: Solve the captcha challenge (eg.
    through ``verify_account()``).
 -  **502 "Bad Gateway"**: Something went wrong server-side.
 This happens